 How Do You Use a California Duster?

-As you’ll notice in the product information pamphlet, before using a new California Duster for the first time, you’ll need to place it on newspaper for about 48 hours.
+As you’ll notice in the product information pamphlet, before using a new California Duster for the first time, you’ll need to place it on newspaper (or a brown paper bag or brown masking paper… thanks Jay B. for the reminder about the demise of print media, LOL!) for about 48 hours.

 Rest the head of a new California Duster on newspaper for 48 hours prior to using it.
 This helps to absorb the excess parafin in the duster.
 That’s our old duster in the top of the photo.
 When it’s time for a new one every few years, we rotate the old one into “dirty” duty, such as cleaning wheels.
 They last a LONG time!

-This is because the excess paraffin wax needs to be absorbed before your initial use.
-The newspaper absorbs the excess wax.
-(Your duster may leave some streaks during the first few uses, but that will stop quickly, once it gets a little dusty.)
+This is because the excess paraffin wax (applied during manufacture) needs to be absorbed before your initial use.
+The newspaper absorbs the excess wax so that it doesn’t get spread out on your vehicle’s paint (your duster may leave SOME streaks during the first few uses, but that will stop quickly, once it gets a little dusty).

 Can the California Duster Scratch my Car or RV?